briandrum/codes.forchagrin.com/_chapters/chapter-529-liquor-control.md

 3. _(c)_

-    1. _(1)_ A person may have in the person’s possession an opened container of any of the following:
+    1. _(1)_ A person may have in the person's possession an opened container of any of the following:

         1. _(A)_ Beer or intoxicating liquor that has been lawfully purchased